-SDCP in general is in regular communication with regional media in the spirit of transparency and openness with the goal of providing factual, timely information to the public at large.
-SDCP's goal is to develop trusted brand reputation to help drive participation in programs and support customer service and retention.
+SDCP is in regular communication with regional media in the spirit of transparency and openness with the goal of providing factual, timely information to the public at large.
+Recently in May 2023, , SDCP has engaged with several local reporters to provide background on stories and update them on our enrollment activities with SDCP's final Phase 4 enrollment.

-SDCP and its marketing and communications contractor, have worked together to develop a high-impact campaign targeted at its recent Phase 4 enrollment but included additional education and outreach about SDCP that included the following:
+SDCP and Civilian, its marketing and communications contractor, have worked together to develop a high-impact campaign targeted at its recent Phase 4 enrollment but included additional education and outreach about SDCP that included the following: